rahulshc/wTools/doc/version.eng/tutorial/TimeMeasurement.md

 # How to measure time

 Measurement of algorithms performance to choose the best solution.

-A problem can have more than one solution and measurement of execution time is a tool for choosing the best solution.
+A problem can have more than one solution and measurement of running time is a tool for choosing the best solution.

 ### Time measurement